jetbrains-academy/scala-tutorial/Lexical Scopes/Nested Functions/task.md

 ### Exercise: Scope Rules

+Complete the code in the code editor.
-What is the value of `result` in the following program?
+What is the value of `result` in the program?